maxthraxx/WFGY/README.md

 tasked with filming a moon landing scene that everyone will believe is real.

 Summon five legendary conspiracy theorists.
-Use WFGY to ensure the script is logically airtight— every bug becomes the core of a new faith.
+Try to use WFGY to ensure the script is logically airtight— every bug becomes the core of a new faith.

 Answer in ‘Full Decoding Mode.’